Argentine markets fall post-default, New York hearing on Friday

-BUENOS AIRES Argentina's bond and stock markets and peso currency dropped on Thursday after Latin America's No. 3 economy defaulted for the second time in 12 years following the collapse of last-ditch talks with holdout creditors.
+BUENOS AIRES Argentina's bond and stock markets and peso currency dropped on Thursday after Latin America's No. 3 economy defaulted for the second time in 12 years after the failure of last-ditch talks with holdout creditors.

-The default came after Argentina failed to strike a deal with lead holdout investors NML Capital Ltd, an affiliate of Elliott Management Corp and Aurelius Capital Management, in time for a midnight Wednesday EDT (0400 GMT) payment deadline.
+The default came after Argentina did not strike a deal with lead holdout investors NML Capital Ltd, an affiliate of Elliott Management Corp and Aurelius Capital Management, in time for a midnight Wednesday EDT (5 a.m.
+BST) payment deadline.

-"Those who expect us to sign any old thing, threatening us that the world will come to an end otherwise, should not count on me," Argentine President Cristina Fernandez said in her first comments since the default.

-The government maintains it has not defaulted because it made a required interest payment on one of its bonds due 2033, but U.S. District Judge Thomas Griesa in Manhattan blocked that deposit in June, saying it violated his ruling.
+The government maintains that it has not defaulted because it deposited an interest payment on one of its bonds due 2033 that is governed by New York law.
+U.S. District Judge Thomas Griesa in Manhattan said in June when the payment was made that it was illegal because it violated his ruling.

-Griesa scheduled a new hearing in New York on Friday at 11 a.m.
-EDT (1500 GMT) to discuss the default.

-Both Argentine Economy Minister Axel Kicillof and Fernandez warned that the country could bring more lawsuits to challenge the contention that it is in default.
+Argentine Economy Minister Axel Kicillof warned on Thursday that the country could bring more lawsuits to challenge the contention that it is in default.

 This process requires 25 percent of the bondholders on each of 16 bonds issued in the 2005 and 2010 restructurings to ask BNY Mellon for a formal decision on default.
 The bank has 60 days to decide.

+"Let’s suppose that the bank considers it as a default, Argentina is sure that this is not a default, so it will appeal it to a judge,” Kicillof said after returning to Buenos Aires from the failed talks in New York.

-Another formal declaration of a default could come as soon as Friday from a committee of buy- and sell-side investment firms organized by the International Swaps and Derivatives Association (ISDA).
+Another formal declaration of a default could come as soon as Friday from a committee of buy and sell side investment firms organised by the International Swaps and Derivatives Association (ISDA).
 They will decide if a side-bet made on insuring Argentine government debt is payable.

+The cost of insurance on the South American country's sovereign debt surged on Thursday.

 LENGTHY LEGAL TRAVAIL